 Countless times I have had buyers and sellers try to convince me that their home prices were what the Zillow Zestimate indicates.
 Keep in mind a person can convince themselves anything they want to.
 The only thing that sets value of a home is the market.
 Zillow doesn’t set it, your listing agent doesn’t set it, banks don’t set it the buyers in the market sets it.
 Your sale price should be set by you and your real estate agent.
 I have walked away from countless listings because a seller used the Zestimate as a starting point and went up from there.
 They had a wildly unrealistic expectation of their home’s value

-Almost any real estate agent will give you a market analysis of your home for free
+Almost any real estate agent in Evergreen or Denver Foothills will give you a market analysis of your home for free

 Most real estate agents will come our and give you a free CMA.
 That is when they come out and look at your home, go back to the office, find comps, adjust those comps and give a real value of your home.
 A seller should be skeptical of an agent that gives them a value over the phone without looking at the home.
 That is what we are saying here.
 It is impossible to give the true value of a home without seeing the home in person.
 You should also respect a Realtor that won’t give you a price on the first phone call.
 The agent needs to see the entire property to give you a list price that is accurate.

 Most Zillow Agents Are Newer to the Real Estate Business